juhojo/jigsaw_toxicity_classification/report.md

 ### Convolutional Neural Network (CNN)

 CNNs are feed-forward artificial neural networks.
 They use a variation of multilayer perceptrons that offer minimal preprocessing.
 Use of CNNs in NLP is a relatively new technique as previously their primary use case was in computer vision.
-Use of CNN models for NLP tasks have shown to be effective in semantic parsing **[Yih et al., 2014.
-Semantic Parsing for Single-Relation Question Answerings of ACL 2014]**, search query retrieval **[Shen et al., 2014.
-Learning Semantic Representations Using Convolutional Neural Networks for Web Search.
-In Proceedings of WWW 2014.]**, sentence modeling **[Kalchbrenner et al., 2014.
-A Convolutional Neural Network for Modelling Sentences, In Proceedings of ACL 2014.]**, and other, more traditional NLP tasks **[Collobert et al., 2011.
-Natural Language Processing (Almost) from Scratch.
-Journal of Machine Learning Research 12:2493-2537]**.
+Use of CNN models for NLP tasks have shown to be effective in semantic parsing (Yih et al., 2014), search query retrieval (Shen et al., 2014), sentence modeling (Kalchbrenner et al., 2014), and other, more traditional NLP tasks (Collobert et al., 2011).

-Harrison Jansma recommends in his Medium article not to use Dropout **[Harrison J. 2018.
-Don't Use Dropout in Convolutional Networks.
-Medium.]**.
-Dropout is a technique for preventing overfitting in neural networks by randomly drop units (and their connections) from neural network during training **[Srivastana et al., 2014.
-Dropout: A Simple Way to Prevent Neural Networks from Overfitting.
-Journal of Machine Learning Research 15:1929-1958]**.
+Harrison Jansma recommends in his Medium article not to use Dropout (Harrison, 2018).
+Dropout is a technique for preventing overfitting in neural networks by randomly dropping units (and their connections) from neural network during training (Srivastana et al., 2014.).
 According to Jansma, there are two main reasons why use of dropout is declining in CNNs.
 First, use of dropout is less effective in regularizing convolutional layers in contrast to batch normalization.
 Secondly, dropout is good for fully connected layers but more recent architectures have moved away from these fully-connected blocks.
 Hence, it is not the tool for these architectures.

 ### Long short-term memory (LSTM)

 LSTM is a recurrent network architecture in conjunction with an efficient, gradient-based learning algorithm.
-All together LSTM is able to store information over extended time intervals while resolving problems associated with backpropagation through time (BPTT) and real-time recurrent learning (RTRL). **(Hochreiter and Schmidhuber, 1995)[Hochreiter, S. and Schmidhuber, J. (1995).
-Long short term memory.
-München: Inst. für Informatik.]**
+All together LSTM is able to store information over extended time intervals while resolving problems associated with backpropagation through time (BPTT) and real-time recurrent learning (RTRL).
+(Hochreiter and Schmidhuber, 1995)

 The greatest advantage of using LSTM for NLP is its ability to handle noise, distributed representations, and continuous values.
-LSTMs ability to function without a finite number of states enables it to hence work for any sequence lengths and items in the sequence, as long as these are preprocessed to numbers. **(Hochreiter and Schmidhuber, 1995)**
+LSTMs ability to function without a finite number of states enables it to work for any sequence lengths and items in the sequence, as long as these are preprocessed to numbers.
+(Hochreiter and Schmidhuber, 1995)

 #### The network